Exchange semester 2021 - 2022 RMUS/COLS

 For the Master Comparative Labour and Organisation Studies, please find more information on the destinations and procedures for your exchange semester on the page below: Master Comparative Labour and Organisation Studies.

 Students are advised to discuss their exchange destination with their academic exchange advisor, Dr. Marco Bontje, in an early stage.

-You are strongly advised to list a second choice on your application as places at the partner institutions might be limited.
 In order to be selected a strong motivation together with a realistic research proposal is important.

 You'll need to list a preliminary choice of courses with your application and you need to upload motivation letters (in pdf) for the universities of your choice.

 Please note: due to the current global pandemic of COVID-19, all exchange programmes have been cancelled for the entire academic year 2020-2021.
 At this moment in time, we are proceeding as normal with the exchange programmes for the academic year 2021-2022.
 However, there is a very real possibility that the exchange programmes, including the RMUS exchange programme, will be cancelled again for the academic year 2021-2022.
 If that is the case, we will contact you to discuss alternative option.